-165 data breaches of Indians reported since 2018, says Centre
+165 breaches of data of Indians reported since 2018, says Centre

 No breach of Aadhaar data has occurred from the Central Identities Data Repository maintained by the UIDAI, the government claimed.

-There have been 165 data breaches of Indian citizens between January 2018 and October 2023, the Centre has told the Rajya Sabha.
+There have been 165 breaches of data of Indian citizens between January 2018 and October 2023, the Centre has told the Rajya Sabha.

 Union Minister of State for Electronics and Information Technology Rajeev Chandrasekhar presented the data on December 8 in response to a question by Trinamool Congress MP Saket Gokhale.